jupozuelo/Software-Engineering/System_Implementation.md

 ##### Code
 In order to explore the functionality of p5.js, a simple skeleton was produced for each page of the application.
 The code was simple and it aided understanding of the basic principles.
 ##### Test
-Once the simple prototype was tested, it allowed focusing on more experimental parts with p5.js.
+Once this simple prototype was simple tested with the team, it allowed focus on more experimental and elaborate parts with p5.js.